rocket-pool/RPIPs/RPIPs/RPIP-11.md

   and/or Discord.
 - The initial nominated members SHALL be accepted by a separate snapshot vote from the one for this RPIP.
+- The IMC Treasurer SHALL publish a budget detailing planned incentive spending one week before the start of the next rewards period.
+  - If the pDAO starts a vote between the release of the budget and the start of the next rewards period which limits the IMC, the IMC SHALL NOT spend funds (to the extent possible) in the new rewards period until the vote has been resolved.
+  - A vote SHALL be considered to "limit the IMC" if it: prevents or decreases disbursement of funds to the IMC, takes back existing funds from the IMC, or modifies the IMC membership.

 ## Rationale
 The main goal is to establish a starting liquidity budget and provide for a quick initial state